-For Italian food head to Bucci, for contemporary try Harvey’s, pizza at Tinderbox, Italian Mediterranean fusion at Fenek and for Asian fusion Chow House on James St will satisfy the hungry.
+For Italian food head to Bucci, for contemporary try Harvey’s, pizza at Tinderbox and for Asian fusion Chow House on James St will satisfy the hungry.
 Happy Boy is a local favourite for modern Chinese and wine, while around the corner, Ripiena is serving up bowls of handmade pasta with aperitifs to match.
-Within the Emporium precinct Middle Eastern Mecca Bah, contemporary Delfina’s Private Dining and Ginga Japanese hit the spot.
+Within the Emporium precinct Middle Eastern Mecca Bah, Saiko Teppanyaki and Japanese venues Ginga and Shushokuya Masa hit the spot.
 Further up towards the city try Cloudland, Nom Nom Korean Eatery in Bakery Lane, or a Hawaiian feast at Hula Bar and Grill.

 Bars with food

 Pub culture is still alive and well in Fortitude Valley.
 The art-deco Waterloo Hotel and Wickham Hotel recently had makeovers, while The Foundry has turned its focus to live music.
-Craft beer hall Woolly Mammoth has certainly raised the standards of the valley pub scene, The Osbourne and Pig 'N' Whistle have introduced epic beer garden vibes, while The Coop Bistro serves solid gastropub eats.
+Craft beer hall Woolly Mammoth has certainly raised the standards of the valley pub scene while The Osbourne and Pig 'N' Whistle have introduced epic beer garden vibes.